St. Isaacs Cathedral (by car)

 Revel in the almighty Orthadox cathedral

-St. Isaac’s Cathedral is one of the most stunning pieces of religious architecture in Russia.
+You will be met by your guide and transferred by car to St. Isaac’s Cathedral, one of the most stunning pieces of religious architecture in Russia.

 Its dome is the fourth largest in the world after St. Peter’s in Rome, St Paul’s in London and Santa Maria del Fiore in Florence.
 Situated next to the River Neva, the Cathedral is stunning in both its exterior, interior and surroundings.
 It sits at over 100m high, 110m long and nearly 100m wide and its dome is a massive 25m.
 The granite columns that circle the inside are 17m high and weigh 114 tons giving the Cathedral room for about 14,000 people.
 The huge size and beautiful decoration makes it an exquisite historical site in St. Petersburg.